krupah927/StockMarketAnalysis/README.md

 NMF Clustering:

 Toy data- runnable code.
- Dataset “datamatrix”, which is the dataset for a week’s data(dec1st to dec 8th) Dataset “namematrix” which consists of the names for the companies.
+ Dataset â€œdatamatrixâ€, which is the dataset for a weekâ€™s data(dec1st to dec 8th)
+ Dataset â€œnamematrixâ€ which consists of the names for the companies.
  Open the program in Rstudio.
 Click on run.